15 Non-Touristy Things to Do in Rio de Janeiro, Brazil

 Bar do Serginho in Santa Teresa

-We grabbed a caipirinha and a cold beer, and shared a satisfying salami pizza.
-It has that neighbourhood bodega feel and made for a perfect lunch stop.
+We grabbed a caipirinha and a cold beer.
+It has that neighbourhood bodega feel that makes for a perfect stop.

 From there, wander down the street and check out the mix of funky bars and shops along the way.

-We lucked out with a table at Explorer Bar, a 1920s teal-coloured mansion perched on the side of a hill with views over the main strip.
+For cocktails, check out Explorer Bar, a 1920s teal-coloured mansion perched on the side of a hill with views over the main strip.
 The cocktails were delicious.
 It’s a popular spot, so we recommend making a reservation in advance.

 5. Try a Caipirinha, Brazil’s national drink